OneIdentity/SafeguardDevOpsService/ExternalPlugins/GithubSecrets/README.md

-# Hashicorp Vault Plugin
+# Github Secrets Plugin

-The Hashicorp Vault plugin allows Secrets Broker to pull passwords from Safeguard for Privileged Passwords (SPP) and push them into a Hashicorp vault.
-The account name and password are added as key/value pairs and can be accessed from the vault using the Hashicorp API or web interface.
+The Github Secrets plugin allows Secrets Broker to pull passwords from Safeguard for Privileged Passwords (SPP) and push them into a Github project secrets environment.

-## Hashicorp plugin specific configuration
+## Github Secrets plugin specific configuration

 ***Plugin Details***

-* Address - Full URL to the Hashicorp vault.
+* Repository Name - Name of the Github project repository.

-* Mount Point - Name of the mount point within the Hashicorp vault where the plugin will store the key/value pair secrets.
+An personal access token (PAT) for a Github account that has admin rights for the project, must be created.
+The access token must be added to an account in SPP as the password for the account.
+This account must be selected as the vault account on the configuration page of the Github plugin.
+The PAT just have been granted ```Full Control``` permissions to the ```repo```.